isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </td>
 <td rowspan="1" colspan="1">
 <p><strong><a href="https://herpsocsg.com/" rel="noopener noreferrer nofollow" target="_blank">Herpetological Society of Singapore (HSS)</a></strong>.
-Come visit the HSS booth where we will showcase several wet and dry herpetofauna specimens alongside our posters and merchandise.</p>
+The HSS booth will feature several wet and dry herpetofauna specimens alongside some of our posters and merchandise (stickers, pins, posters, etc.).
+We will also run a series of videos and photos on the TV screen to enhance our herp representation further.</p>
 </td>
 </tr>
 <tr>